clinical-genomics-uppsala/PrecMed1/docs/lab3.md

 ## 1. Visualising Germline Variants in IGV
 The visual inspection of the sequencing data supporting a germline variant is an important part of a clinical bioinformaticians work.
 Here we will use IGV to visualise some structural variants.

+The reads in the BAM file we will used have been mapped to the **HG38** reference genome, so make sure to switch to this genome version in IGV.

 Open IGV and then open the `NA12878_examples.bam` file in the sv_examples folder.

 In the regions below there are different types of structural variants.